 The client identifier is registered with the database when the next 'roundtrip' from PHP to the database occurs, typically when an SQL statement is executed.

-The identifier can subsequently be queried from database administration views such as V$SESSION.
-It can be used with DBMS_MONITOR.CLIENT_ID_TRACE_ENABLE for tracing.
-It can be used for auditing.
+The identifier can subsequently be queried, for example with SELECT SYS_CONTEXT('USERENV','CLIENT_IDENTIFIER') FROM DUAL.
+Database administration views such as V$SESSION will also contain the value.
+It can be used with DBMS_MONITOR.CLIENT_ID_TRACE_ENABLE for tracing and can also be used for auditing.

-The value may be retained across persistent connections.
+The value may be retained across page requests that use the same persistent connection.

 // Find the application user's login name